Rosenhof

-Rosenhof is a hamlet in Coulee Rural Municipality No. 136, Saskatchewan, Canada.
-The hamlet is located on Range Rd.
-123 4 km south of Highway 363, about 15 km south of Swift Current.
+Rosenhof is a hamlet in the Rural Municipality of Coulee No. 136, Saskatchewan, Canada.
+The hamlet is located on Range Road 3123 4 km south of Highway 363, about 15 km south of the city of Swift Current.

 Demographics

 In 2010, Rosenhof had a population of 57 living in 20 dwellings.
 It was founded as a Mennonite settlement, but has seen an influx of other backgrounds in recent years.